French Tax Break for Domestic Help

 Thus, if your tax bill in the year would otherwise be €1,000, but the value of your tax credit is €2,000, you will pay nothing in tax and the tax office will reimburse you €1,000.

 The tax credit is available to anyone who is tax resident in France, both retired and working households.

 Working households can also opt for financial support for child-care under separate arrangements (Complément de libre choix du Mode Garde - CMG), but the two measures of support are not cumulative.
-The tax credit is calculated on the balance of costs after deduction of the CMG.
+In such cases the tax credit is calculated on the balance of costs after deduction of the CMG.

-It is also available for both the principal residence and a holiday home in France, provided in the latter case you are tax resident.
+It is also available for both the principal residence and a holiday home in France, provided in the latter case you are tax resident in France.

 Children who meet the costs of such a service provided to an elderly parent living in their own property are also eligible, provided the parent would be eligible for the benefit allocation personnalisée d'autonomie (APA).
 However, the children would lose entitlement to tax relief on other assistance they may provide.